NetApp-openstack-dev/openstack-docs/source/cinder/configuration/nfs_backup_config/section_nfs-config.rst

 ..
 [2]
-   Set HOST to the IP address via which the NFS share is exported (for example, the address on the appropriate NFS data LIF on a Data ONTAP storage system).
+   Set HOST to the IP address via which the NFS share is exported (for example, the address on the appropriate NFS data LIF on an ONTAP storage system).
 Set PATH to the export path used to mount the share.

 ..
 [3]